wmtford/HHplusMET/README.md

 - `grabMatrices.py`: Opens the root files automagically made from the combine checks from pre-approval, pulls out the correlation matrix and saves it to a new root file.
 Additionally, pulls out the covariance matrix, takes only the signal region bins (from boosted and resolved), and saves that new matrix to the same root file.
 No idea if this is the correct thing to do right now!
 Currently, this input is in the *src* directory (fitDiagnostics_t0.root).
+Output root file is in the *output* directory.
 - `signalEfficiency.py`: Creates the signal efficiency plots from the datacards.
 Creates for resolved only, boosted only, and combination for all 3 signal models
 (1DTChiHH, 2DTChiHH, 1DT5HH).
 The denominator of the T5HH is all H decays (but HH events only), whereas the TChiHH denominator is only H->bb events, since that's how the signal samples were generated.
-Currently also creates a root file with all of these histograms saved into it for HEPData.
-Also for
-HEPData, produces a root file with the signal efficiency/contamination in all boosted regions for a single mass point of T5HH.
+Can also creates a root file with all of these histograms saved into it for HEPData (commented out right now).
+Also for HEPData, can produce a root file with the signal efficiency/contamination in all boosted regions for a single mass point of T5HH (commented out right now).
+The directory for the datacards is at the top of the code.
+Output PDF and root files are in the *output* directory.
 - `significance.py`: Creates the significance plot for the combination only for TChiHH and T5HH.
-Also creates the root file for HEPData.
+Also creates the root file for HEPData (currently commented out).
 Would need to modify `QuickDataCardsABCDNorm_Higgsino.py` and `QuickDataCardsABCDNorm_Gluino.py` to have combine run the significance (commented out at the bottom) if these don't exist yet.
+You can the directory of the datacards at the top of the code.
+Output PDF and root files are in the *output* directory.
 - `writeCutflow.py`: Creates a txt file with Latex-style output used in the auxiliary material for the cutflow table.
 Can also be modified to write out the more-detailed cutflow.
 You need to first run `cutflowFromNtuples.cc` for this to work, but it's setup to use ones I've already ran.
-- `ABCD.C`: Houses a lot of the plots and tables in both the auxilary materials and the AN.
-Unfortunately for you, it isn't currently setup to do that easily.
+- `ABCD.C`: The main plotting script for the boosted part of the analysis, making a lot of the plots and tables in the paper, AN, and the auxilary materials.
+It is currently setup to only run the plots in the paper.
-But I'm sure you can figure out what you need and how to run it!
-There are bools at the top that you can customize to make certain things.
+There are bools at the top that you can change to run other plots.